Senior Health Guide

 Studies have shown that having a pet can help decrease blood pressure, lower stress, and even increase heart patients’ longevity.
 On the less tangible end of things, having a pet can give you a fulfilling sense of companionship, not to mention that dogs, in particular, provide a great excuse to get out of the house and go for a walk.

 Additionally, if adopting a pet feels like too big of a commitment, there are many services that allow you to foster animals, caring for them until someone else permanently adopts them.
+There are also inexpensive dog walkers who can help too if you have limited mobility.

 Hiring a Home Companion

 While this option is more costly than most, hiring an in-home companion can be a great way to both ward off social isolation and receive proper medical care.
 Especially for those who live far away from their loved ones, a companion can give you peace of mind that they are being taken care of.
+Their shifts range from a short four all the way 24 hours a day, seven days a week for those who need very close care and monitoring.
+Medicare and other health insurance companies often cover a substantial portion of these costs.

-It seems as though the older you get, the more medications and supplements begin to work their way into your daily regiment.
+It seems as though the older you get, the more medications and supplements begin to work their way into your daily regimen.
 It’s actually not unusual for older adults to have ten or more prescription drugs in addition to supplements recommended by their physician, with many requiring three to four doses per day.
 In all, this can add up to dozens of pills to coordinate, schedule, and administer properly, which can be confusing for anyone, regardless of age.

 Mismanaged medications cause many hospital visits each year, and overdosing or underdosing of prescriptions often results in injury.
 Luckily, there are a few simple ways to address this issue.